aws/aws-cdk/packages/aws-cdk-lib/aws-stepfunctions/README.md

 ### Map

+By default, Map states runs in Inline mode.
+In Inline mode, the Map state accepts only a JSON array as input.
+It receives this array from a previous step in the workflow.
+In this mode, each iteration of the Map state runs in the context of the workflow that contains the Map state.
+Step Functions adds the execution history of these iterations to the parent workflow's execution history.

+In this mode, the Map state supports up to 40 concurrent iterations.

+A Map state set to Inline is known as an Inline Map state.
+Use the Map state in Inline mode if your workflow's execution history won't exceed 25,000 entries, or if you don't require more than 40 concurrent iterations.

 A `Map` state can be used to run a set of steps for each element of an input array.
 A `Map` state will execute the same steps for multiple entries of an array in the state input.